 The only other organization that needs to worry about HIPAA is a business associate, which is defined as:

-Sensitive information can include personally identifiable information like drivers license photos or credit card numbers and those do need to be protected in some way, but the lengths you have to go to protect it and the consequences of a breach really vary by state.
-Research your state’s information privacy laws to find out more specifically.
+Sensitive information can include personally identifiable information like drivers license photos or credit card numbers.
+Those do need to be protected in some way, but the lengths you have to go to protect it and the consequences of a breach really vary by state.
+Research your state’s information privacy laws to find further details.